Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/reading-site-config-and-site-data-in-jekyll-plugins-and-liquid-filters.md

 ## Adding Jekyll configuration

-There’s two parts to this, when we reference the configuration, it loads it.
-We don’t want to do that every time, so we ought to remember it as it doesn’t change during the site generation.
+There are two parts to this.
+When we reference the configuration, it loads it.
+We don’t want to do that every time, so we should remember it as it doesn’t change during the site generation.
 We’ll get the configuration using `Jekyll.configuration({})` and read the `language` entry…

 ```ruby
 require 'liquid'